User Case: Can I Move Dropbox to Backblaze without Re-uploading?

 I think more people know Dropbox than Backblaze in the world.
 Dropbox is popular for common people while Backblaze is used by some professional users.

-Backblaze, which name is similar to backup.
-It is a newer service in the online backup market.
+Backblaze, whose name is similar to backup, is a newer service in the online backup market.
 Now it can backup about every type of file, such as large ISO (DVD backup) images, and entire virtual operating system backups (VMWare, parallels, and other virtual machines).

 In simple terms, Dropbox is a cloud file storage and synchronization tool, while Backblaze is a cloud storage and data backup tool.

-Why Need to Transfer from Dropbox to Backblaze or Vice Versa?
+Why Need to Move from Dropbox to Backblaze?